rmhsilva/oook/README.md

 With that in mind, some of the features include:
 - Clean data "model" (table) definitions
 - Automatic handling of model associations (joins) during save / delete
-- Serialisation / deserialisation of data for serving as JSON or building from POST data
+- Serialisation / deserialisation of models for serving as JSON or building from POST data
+- HTML generation for data viewing (tables) and editing (forms)

 *Note:* Database design should be driven by the **data**, not by the code that uses it!
 To encourage this, `OOOK` will never have functionality to manipulate the database schema.

+**Also**, `OOOK` is still under development and the API is changing fairly frequently.
+It is regularly used in its present state, however, and is mostly stable.

 ## Overview